- Business and Employment»

 "The largest individuals can reach up to 150 to 190 cm (59 to 75 in) in height.
 Measured from the bill to the tail, emus range in length from 139 to 164 cm (55 to 65 in), with males averaging 148.5 cm (58.5 in) and females averaging 156.8 cm (61.7 in)."
 2

-With the cost of a breeder pair out of our reach, we opted to buy six hatchlings.
-While we worked on constructing shelter and fencing for the birds, our breeders maintained our young stock until they were nearly six months old.
+With the cost of a breeder pair out of our financial reach, we opted to buy six hatchlings.
+While we worked on construction, our breeders housed our young stock until they were nearly six months old.

 Little is wasted of the harvested bird with 95% of the end product being put to use.
 The emu skin is great for leather products like boots, belts, wallets and handbags.
 The feathers are used in the automotive paint process for dusting.
 The lean meat is considered a healthy replacement for red meat, high in iron and protein and low in cholesterol.